rebelsky/csc207c/_mps/linked-lists.md

 [ ] Uses a circularly linked list.
 [ ] Includes a summary of the benefits of using a dummy node and a
     circularly linked list.
-[ ] All the methods in the `ListIterator` object throw a `ConcurrentModificationException` when appropriate (should be checked by the tests).
+[ ] All the methods in the `ListIterator` object throw a
+    `ConcurrentModificationException` when appropriate (this issue should
+    be checked by the tests).
 ```

 ### Exceeds expectations